 - Barra Oban.
 There are strong links between Barra and Oban that have been fostered by the ferry service to the island.
-With journey times of hours by ferry it is not possible to undertake any day trips to Oban and conversely for visitors from the tourism centre of Oban and district to enjoy short trips to Barra. - Oban Central Belt.
+With journey times of hours by ferry it is not possible to undertake any day trips to Oban and conversely for visitors from the tourism centre of Oban and district to enjoy short trips to Barra. - Campbeltown to Oban There would be opportunities to improve internal links within Argyll that could be beneficial for improving the opportunity to localise patient services within NHS Highland rather than taking patients to the central belt.
+A service on this route would be useful for intra local authority area travel and could link in well with other opportunities. - Oban Central Belt.
 A successful part year sea-plane service was run from Glasgow (taking off and landing on the River Clyde) to Oban from 2007 to 2011.
 This route demonstrated the demand for a year round service to Oban.
 The Sea-plane was regularly oversubscribed during the time it operated and capacity was limited by the relatively small capacity of the Cessna Caravan aircraft that operated the route.
 There may be an opportunity to further develop and test the route on a a year round basis utilising the Twin Otter aircraft. - Skye Central Belt.
 A study is currently being progressed to establish whether a business case exists for this service overcoming a 4-5 hour road journey time alternative.
 If the case is proven and the airstrip at Broadford upgraded, the Twin Otter could usefully test the market before any long term commitment is made.
 Establishing a Twin Otter service to Skye could be achieved for much less than the construction costs of upgrading the airport facilities to accommodate a larger aircraft type. - Barra Skye Oban -Benbecula.
 A service between these centres would provide visitors to the currently successful tourism centres of Oban and Skye with additional options for linked visits to less visited settlements in the Outer Hebrides to the benefit to the greater attraction of the West Highland and Outer Hebrides tourism product as a whole. - Barra to Glasgow.
 The community of Barra has made the case in the recent work undertaken by Reference Economic Consultants in their study on behalf of Comhairle nan Eilean Siar for increased service frequency from Barra to Glasgow.
-The feasibility of enhancing this service should be investigated in consultation with Transport Scotland and HIAL.
+The feasibility of enhancing this service should be investigated in consultation with Transport Scotland and HIAL. - Kirkwall to Glasgow.
+There could be an opportunity to strengthen external links to Orkney.

-Consultants will be invited to investigate the feasibility of introducing timetable enhancements such as those outlined above.
+Consultants have been invited to investigate the feasibility of introducing timetable enhancements such as those outlined above.
 This work should investigate the feasibility of any new operations and forecast the impact these are likely to have in terms of fleet, crewing and ultimately operating costs.
 In taking forward the feasibility of each possible enhancement it will be crucial to consult with Transport Scotland and Highlands and Islands Airports Limited (HIAL) to establish the impact this will have on contract costs and infrastructure costs / management.